 During July and August you can listen to a Mozart piano concert right at Mozarthaus.
 For one hour a pianist will take you through Mozart’s opera The Marriage of Figaro with the overture, a piano sonata and two rondos.

 Unlike glittering concert halls, this music event takes place under the vast brick vaults of the house’s basement.
 (The acoustics are great!)
 Funny but somehow, this simple setting gives the concert a special serene note.
 Since the concerts start at 4.00 pm (Tuesdays and Thursdays) you can combine them well with a visit to Mozart House.
-Find out more (next concerts from 2nd July 2020).
+Find out more (next concerts expected to take place from 2nd July 2020, please check link).

 Mozart House Vienna Review.
 In conclusion, should you visit the Mozart House in Vienna?
 If you get a good musical tour guide to bring the museum’s narrative to life, definitely.
 On the other side, die-hard Mozart fans may find the rather academic setting perfect in itself.